Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Graph Neural Networks (GNN s ) in Multimodal Learning

 \subsubsection{Graph Types}

-As illustrated in Fig. \ref{fig:graph-combined}(a), the common types of graphs include undirected, directed, homogeneous, heterogeneous, static, dynamic, unattributed, and attributed.
-Undirected graphs comprise undirected edges, that is, the direction of relation is not important between any ordered pair of nodes.
-In the directed graphs, the nodes have a directional relationship(s).
+As illustrated in figure \ref{fig:graph-combined}(a), the common types of graphs include undirected, directed, homogeneous, heterogeneous, static, dynamic, unattributed, and attributed.\emph{Undirected graphs} comprise undirected edges, i.e., the direction of relation is not important between any ordered pair of nodes.
+In the \emph{directed graphs}, the nodes have a directional relationship(s).
 Homogeneous graphs have the same type of nodes, whereas heterogeneous graphs have different types of nodes within a single graph \cite{yang2021hgat}.
-Static graphs do not change over time with respect to the existence of edges and nodes, whereas dynamic graphs change over time resulting in changes to structure, attributes, and node relationships.
-Unattributed graphs have unweighted edges indicating that the weighted value for all edges in a graph is the same, i.e., $1$ if present, $0$ if absent.
-Attributed graphs have different edge weights that capture the strength of relational importance \cite{waikhom2022survey}.
+Static graphs do not change over time with respect to the existence of edges and nodes.
+In contrast, dynamic graphs change over time, resulting in changes in structure, attributes, and node relationships. \emph{Unattributed graphs} have unweighted edges, indicating that the weighted value for all edges in a graph is the same, i.e., $1$ if present, $0$ if absent. \emph{Attributed graphs} have different edge weights that capture the strength of relational importance \cite{waikhom2022survey}.